bufbuild/buf-action/README.md

 ([buf-setup-action][buf-setup], [buf-breaking-action][buf-breaking], [buf-lint-action][buf-lint], [buf-push-action][buf-push]),
 we recommend migrating to this consolidated action that has additional capabilities.
 Benefits to migrating include:
 - Less configuration and setup, with built-in best practices.
-- Enhanced integration with Git data when pushing to the Buf Schema Registry (BSR).
+- Enhanced integration with Git data when pushing to the BSR.
 - Status comments on pull requests.
 - Easy configuration for custom behavior.